amazon

 - The single differentiating feature or benefit

 Everything after the 80-character mark is for Amazon's algorithm, not for shoppers.
-Most sellers get this backwards — they stuff keywords up front and put the actual benefit at character 150 where nobody sees it.
+Most sellers get this backwards.
+They stuff keywords up front and put the actual benefit at character 150 where nobody sees it.

 Benefit, not feature